Summary

 - If heat or becoming overheated is a trigger for you, exercise in an air-conditioned gym or at a cooler time of day.

-- Make sure your coach and possibly teammates know what to do if you have a seizure.
+- Make sure your coach and teammates know what to do if you have a seizure.

-- If involved in solo exercise, consider wearing a medical alert bracelet or pendant, so people can easily identify you have epilepsy.
+- If involved in individual exercise, consider wearing a medical alert bracelet or pendant, so people can easily identify you have epilepsy if a seizure happens.

 - Wear protective gear appropriate to your sport, such as a helmet.